top of page

-TAMARA MACINTYRE MS, DC, DNM
+MS, DC, DNM CEOLD

-Her mission is to serve as a guide to others so that they can choose an end-of-life passage that is in alignment with how they lived their life.
+Her mission is to serve as a guide for others so that they can choose an end-of-life passage that is in alignment with how they lived their life.
 Her vision - to facilitate a space where people are more curious than afraid.

 Tamara's commitment to principled heart-centered service and high-touch education has pervaded every facet of her career.
 A career which includes several years as a neuroscience researcher and over two decades as an internationally recognized chiropractor, educator and mentor.